beacom/notes/latin.md

 ### succedaneum
 killed as a substitute or addition, exposed to a danger in place of another, substitute

+### sui generis
+of its own kind, in a class by itself

 ## U

 ### uno animo